Emanon0041/AML_2019_Group7/README.md

 ## Nesterov's Accelarated Gradient (NAG)

 NAG is another improvement over the plain vanilla algorithm.
-Instead of looking at where the person is currently standing, the algorithm looks ahead instead for the gradient of the slope infront of the person.
+Instead of looking at the current slope, the algorithm looks ahead instead for the gradient of the slope infront.
+It reduces the step size when the slop ahead is getting flatter or in the reverse direction.
+Using the same parameters, this algorithm took significantly fewer steps than Momentum to acheive convergence.
+The graphs below shows the function and gradient path for this algorithm.

 <p align="center">
   <img width="800" height="360" src="https://github.com/Emanon0041/aml_2019_G7/blob/master/images/gd_03_nag.png">